Trump to sit for CNN town hall

 Former President Trump will participate in a CNN town hall event in New Hampshire next week, the network announced on Monday.

-Trump, who last fall became the first Republican to officially seek the party’s nomination for president, has not participated in a town-hall style interview in more than two years, last sitting with NBC’s Savanah Guthrie late in 2020.
+Trump, who last fall became the first Republican to officially seek the party’s nomination for president, has not participated in a town hall-style interview in more than two years, last sitting with NBC’s Savannah Guthrie late in 2020.

-The event, which will take place at St. Anselm College, will be moderated by CNN anchor Kaitlan Collins and air at 9 p.m.
+The event, which will take place at Saint Anselm College, will be moderated by CNN anchor Kaitlan Collins and air at 9 p.m.
 Eastern.

 The network said it will fill the venue with a live audience of New Hampshire Republican and undeclared voters who say they intend to vote in the New Hampshire Republican presidential primary.